 Mathematically proficient high school students understand and use stated assumptions, definitions, and previously established results in constructing verbal and written arguments.
 They make conjectures and build a logical progression of statements to explore the truth of their conjectures.
 They can analyze situations by breaking them into cases and recognizing and using counterexamples and specific textual evidence to form their arguments.
 They justify their conclusions, communicate them, and respond to others' arguments.
 They reason inductively about data, making plausible arguments considering the context from which the data arose.
 Mathematically proficient students can also compare the effectiveness of two convincing arguments, distinguish correct logic or reasoning from that which is flawed, and if there is a flaw in an argument explain what it is and why.
 They can construct formal arguments relevant to specific contexts and tasks.
 High school students learn to determine domains to which an argument applies.
 Students listen or read the arguments of others, decide whether they make sense, and ask helpful questions to clarify or improve the arguments.
-Students engage in collaborative discussions, and qualify their views considering the evidence presented.
+Students engage in collaborative discussions, drawing on evidence from problem texts and arguments of others, follow conventions for collegial discussions, and qualify their views considering the evidence presented.